Profiling Snowpark Python user-defined function handlers

 Profiling introduces performance overhead to Python execution and can affect the performance of the query.
 It’s intended for development and testing and should not be enabled on continuous production workloads.

-Required privileges¶
+Required privileges

-To manage and use the profiler results data, which is stored in the SNOWFLAKE.LOCAL.PROFILER_EVENTS_RAW event table, you must
+To manage and use the profiler results data, which is stored in the SNOWFLAKE.LOCAL.PROFILER_EVENTS_RAW event table, you must use the following roles:

-Required to manage data in the event table where profiler data is stored, including to select, truncate, or drop records. |
+PROFILER_EVENTS_ADMINRequired to manage data in the event table where profiler data is stored, including to select, truncate, or drop records.

-Required to read profiler results from the event table. |
+PROFILER_USERRequired to read profiler results from the event table.

-For more information on granting an application role, see GRANT APPLICATION ROLE.
+For more information on granting an application role, see Grant application role.
 The following example uses the ACCOUNTADMIN role to grant the application role PROFILER_USER to a user.

 USE ROLE ACCOUNTADMIN;